 Thirteen Similarities Between Donald Trump and Adolf Hitler

 - Both times were/are extraordinary.
-Voters were/are polarized between the left and the right, and centrist leaders struggle/d to stay in office.
-But Germany in 1920 was far more polarized than the United States in 2020.
+Voters were/are polarized between the left and the right, and centrist leaders struggled to stay in office.
+Germany in 1920 was far more polarized than the United States in 2020.
 Several German provinces had Soviet revolutions.
 A right-wing private army, the Freikorps, killed thousands of Reds.
 Street brawling between the left and right occurred nightly in cities across Germany.
-The recent unrest in Portland and Kenosha have been far less violent than the world Hitler lived in.
+The recent unrest in Portland and Kenosha has been far less violent than the world Hitler lived in.

 - The German right-wing populists, including Adolf Hitler, were dedicated to restoring Germany to its pre-WWI status as one of the leading nations of Europe, economically and culturally.
 Current American right-wing populists, including Donald Trump, promise to “make America great again.”

 - In 1920s Germany conservatives supported the right-wing populists on the belief that the conservatives could control business and industrial policies while the populists focused on popular conspiracy theories, such as international cabals of Jewish bankers and Freemasons, secret Catholic societies, and Russian control of German Communists.
 Since the 2016 election conservatives have made a similar deal with right-wing populists, who enthrall voters with wild theories about Mexican immigrants, Muslim terrorists, and Democratic pizzerias.